JanikThePanic/ES1050_21Movie/README.txt

-frontend_launch_script.py reads a movie directory and creates a javascript arary of titles which automatically downloads movie posters if online launcher.sh is the shell file the opens frontend_launch_script
+frontend_launch_script.py reads a movie directory and creates a javascript arary of titles which automatically downloads movie posters if online launcher.sh is the shell file the opens frontend_launch_script launcher.sh also launches the forever running gpio loop [for gpio_read.py to work https://superuser.com/questions/826124/use-sys-class-gpio-in-python-without-root-permissions]

 to launch launcher.sh AFTER start up: sudo nano /etc/rc.local